 You’ll want to pick out the right size, and type, of toothbrush first.
 Then, pick a dog-safe toothpaste in a flavor your dog tolerates.

 Doggie toothbrushes are shaped differently than toothbrushes intended for humans, and you can find an inexpensive one online or at your local pet store.
-They have a longer curved handle that will allow you to reach your pup’s back teeth.
+These toothbrushes have a longer curved handle that will allow you to reach your pup’s back teeth.

 You will definitely benefit from good visibility during this process.
 Pick a bright place where you’ll have space to maneuver!